 1. How do you write the header of a nursing aide and assistant resume?

 Your header, located at the top of your resume, should display your name and contact information.
 Write your full name first, and consider using a large font size or capitalized letters to make it stand out.
 Then, list either your address or your city, state, and zip code.
 Include a telephone number, other than your work number, that you can easily access.
 Finally, list a professional email address.

 Our nursing aide and assistant resume sample positions the jobseeker’s header in the center of the document.
-Follow this example, or place your header next to the left or right margin of the page.
+Follow this example, or try using one of our free resume templates.

 The writing process for a nursing aide and assistant resume is similar to the writing process for any other type of document.
 Include a header as well as a professional summary, skills, work experience, and education section, as our resume sample shows.
 For help writing and formatting each of these sections, turn to our resume builder.
-It provides industry-specific text examples and step-by-step assistance to help you create an impressive document in minutes.
+It provides industry-specific text examples, step-by-step assistance, and professional resume formats to help you create an impressive document in minutes.

 Certification in first aid, CPR, and other medical capacities are often requirements for nursing aide and assistant positions.
 You can show these credentials in a few different ways.
 You can list certifications underneath your degree in your education section, or you can include them in your core qualifications section.
 To make these qualifications more noticeable on your resume, however, you may want to list them in a separate section, as shown in our nursing aide and assistant resume sample.

 4. How can you highlight team experience on a nursing aide and assistant resume?